-I. INTRODUCTION
+1. INTRODUCTION

-As multimedia applications become more prevalent in wireless networks, it remains a challenging problem to ensure the reliable transmission of multimedia data across multiple hops of wireless links [2], [3].
-In particular, an important criterion for the successful decoding of multimedia streams is the end-to-end transmission delay of packets [4].
+As multimedia applications become more prevalent in wireless networks, it remains a challenging problem to ensure the reliable transmission of multimedia data across multiple hops of wireless links [28, 14].
+In particular, an important criterion for the successful decoding of multimedia streams is the end-to-end transmission delay of packets [18].
 Typically, if a multimedia streaming receiver has not completely received an audio or video frame by its pre-defined playback deadline, the frame is obsolete.
 Thus, multimedia communication imposes stringent requirements on the delay threshold of packet transmission.

-The efficient operation of a multihop wireless network requires flexibility and adaptation across the entire protocol stack.
-For example, recent empirical data have shown that the performance of one protocol layer is closely related to the time-varying characteristics of the network at the other layers [5], [6].
-Therefore, the cross-layer approach to network design, which allows jointly adaptive optimization of the protocol layers, is important to the successful deployment of future large-scale wireless multimedia networks.
+The efficient operation of ad hoc networks requires flexibility and adaptation across the entire protocol stack.
+Recent empirical data have shown that the performance of one protocol layer in an ad hoc network is closely related to the time-varying characteristics of the network at the other layers [6, 31].
+Therefore, the cross-layer approach to ad hoc network design, which allows the jointly adaptive optimization of the protocol layers, is important to the successful deployment of future large-scale multimedia ad hoc networks.